Smarika13/Smarika13/README.md

 **[CNP_Explore](https://github.com/Smarika13/CNP_EXPLOREE)** — Smart Wildlife Exploration System for Chitwan National Park

-Built the AI assistant at the core of this app — a RAG pipeline using LangChain and Groq LLM that gives users reliable, context-aware answers from curated park data.
+Built the AI assistant at the core of this app — a hybrid RAG pipeline using dense and sparse retrieval (FAISS + BM25 with RRF) and LangChain with Groq LLM that gives users reliable, context-aware answers from curated park data.
 Integrated into a Flutter frontend with Firebase as the backend service.

 `Python` `LangChain` `RAG` `FAISS` `Groq` `Flutter` `Firebase`